sarthakrpc/task-survey-application/README.md

 The session is entirely controlled by frontend in this web-app.

-The web app is built over Next JS for front-end as well as back-end APIs and Mongoose (MongoDB Atlas) is used to store the customer survey data.
+The web app is built over Next JS for front-end as well as back-end integrations and Mongoose (MongoDB Atlas) is used to store the customer survey data.